 Pumpkin Chili with Beef, Peppers, and Olives is low in net carbs and should work for low-carb diet plans but maybe not for Keto.
 (Check the net carbs and see what you think.)
 This recipe is good for low-glycemic recipes but using pumpkin limits it to phase two or three for the original South Beach Diet.

 Find More Recipes Like This One:

-Use the Diet Type Index page to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Chili Recipes to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: